 9. Use Light to Add Size

 It's no wonder large, grand estates are often painted white.
 Light colors make a building look larger, and white is the favored color for traditional classical architecture.
+In fact, there's a very famous White House in Washington, DC!
 You can add to your home's sense of size and dignity by using white or a pale cream color.

 10. Go Dark For Drama